IlyaMatsuev/Apex-ChatBot-Hub/docs/README.md

 ## Custom Metadata Types

 _There is no need to configure anything for this package to work_.
-However, there is one custom metadata type that can be updated.
+However, there is one custom metadata type that can be updated (**do that only if you know what you're doing**).

 ### BotSetting\_\_mdt